onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 > "When you get a new worldview you get a new world.
 It's like the shift from medieval Christianity to the Renaissance and enlightenment." - [Barbara Marx Hubbard](https://www.azquotes.com/quote/1468497)

+> "If you let hydrogen gas alone for 13 billion years it will become giraffes, rose bushes and humans." - [Brian Swimme](https://www.azquotes.com/quote/717183)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Meaning of/in life